President’s Summer Fellowship

 The President’s Summer Fellowship offers you a chance to think big and tackle a summer project that combines intellectual pursuit, imagination, adventure, personal transformation, and service to the greater good.
 The only limits to this fellowship are your imagination.
 You must be a currently enrolled at Reed first, second, third-year or Spring-Fall Senior student who will be returning to campus in the fall after your fellowship.

-Please follow the application guidelines carefully.
-For your reference, applications from previous awardees are available in hard copy in the Center for Life Beyond Reed.
 We strongly encourage you to meet with the Center for Life Beyond Reed during the planning stages of your proposal.
 Travel restrictions do apply (see below).

 For more details of each of the fellows' summer experiences, read their blog posts on Beyond Reed's blog, Works & Days.

 Read about the 2016 cohort of winning students and their projects.

 Applications are available online.
 Click Reed President's Summer Fellowship.

 - Upload your resume, in PDF format.
 Name your resume using the following convention: FirstInitialLastName_ProjectTitle_Year.
 Example:SStudent_ShrtStryWriting_2017.pdf

 - Request one confidential letter of recommendation, preferably from a member of the Reed faculty.
 Faculty may provide their recommendation either through this form in which they provide short answers to specific questions or this link for uploading a traditional letter.
 They can choose which of these formats to use and must complete only one.
 Refer your recommender to Michelle Johnson (503.788.6634) with any questions.

 - Enter into the online interface a detailed project description of no more than 1,200 words total, consisting of: